Aisha-Yusuff/Bank-tech-test/README.md

 ## How to Get Started

-To run this command line application, you will need to enter this into your command line:
+To be able to run this command line application, you will need install the following packages:

+Clone this repository

 ```
-# Clone this repository
 $ git clone https://github.com/Aisha-Yusuff/Bank-tech-test
 ```